What Is the Bitcoin Liquidation Heatmap and How Do You Use It?

 Stop-Loss Placement

-Dense liquidation zones are stop-loss magnets.
+Dense liquidation zones are stop-loss magnets, and this is something that catches newer traders off guard constantly.
 If your stop sits inside a heavy cluster, there is a meaningful probability the price will push into that area to trigger those liquidations, taking you out of a trade even if the broader trend you identified is correct.
 Placing stops just beyond a cluster rather than inside it significantly reduces the chance of being swept out by a liquidity hunt that quickly reverses.

 Spotting Squeeze Setups